pes18fan/simple-programs/README.md

-# c-and-web-stuff
+# small-programs

-Some simple programs, mainly in C but also in some other languages.
+Some simple programs in various languages.
+Most are in C.
 Kept as a personal reference.